Why Are Your Muscles Sore After Massage

 A more general whole-body massage–rather than a “poking” type of massage or one that focuses on only tight parts of your body–may help prevent soreness.

-If you scroll down to the Massage Category here at SimplePainRelief.com you will find an article about How To Find A Massage Therapist Who Can Help You.
+If you go to the Massage Category here you will find an article about How To Find A Massage Therapist Who Can Help You.
 It will help you know the questions to ask or talk with your massage therapist about.
-And, don’t be shy about directing your massage therapist and talking with him or her; it’s your body and you get to be in charge of what happens to it.

 So, the more often you can have therapeutic massage, the more water you drink, and more open communication between you and your massage therapist, the less likely you will be to have soreness after massage.